Centrifugal Pumps: Parts, Types & Working Principle

-Centrifugal pumps are pressure-producing mechanical devices that transfer kinetic energy generated from centrifugal force to hydrodynamic energy resulting in the flow of all kinds of fluids that are required for industrial and municipal processes.
+Centrifugal pumps are pressure-producing mechanical devices that transfer kinetic energy generated from centrifugal force to hydrodynamic energy, resulting in the flow of all kinds of fluids that are required for industrial and municipal processes.

 How Do Centrifugal Pumps Work?